juuujuuu9/times10-time-trackrr/README.md

 ## 🔐 Authentication & User Roles

-The application now supports a comprehensive authentication system with three user roles:
+The application now supports a comprehensive authentication system with three user roles and email invitations for team onboarding.

+### Team Invitations

+Admins can invite new team members by:
+1. Going to the Team Members page (`/admin/users`)
+2. Clicking "Invite Team Member"
+3. Filling out the invitation form with name, email, role, and pay rate
+4. The invitee receives an email with a secure link to set up their account
+5. The invitee clicks the link and creates their password
+6. Their account is activated and they can log in

+**Invitation Features:**
+- Secure invitation tokens that expire in 24 hours
+- Professional email templates with Times10 branding
+- Automatic account activation upon password setup
+- Status tracking (invited → active)

 ### User Roles